interrupt-routine/Languages-features/const.md

 public void mutateArray (final int array[]) {
   array[0] = 666;     // this works fine (sadly)
   array = new int[5]; // Error : The final local variable 'array' cannot be assigned.
-}
+                      // but the caller would not care if it did get reassigned, since array is passd by copy of a reference }
 ```